paxplot/paxplot/docs/source/getting_started.rst

 Creating a Simple Plot
 ^^^^^^^^^^^^^^^^^^^^^^
-First, we will create a simple plot of our :code:`data`
+First, we will create a simple plot of our :code:`data`.

 .. code-block:: python